JohnVinyard/zounds/README.txt

-Zounds
+About
 ===============================================================================
 Zounds is a python library designed to make experimenting with audio feature extraction easy.
-It allows you to define your features-of-interest in an inuitive, pythonic way.
-Features are stored in a database, and can be searched in a number of ways.
+It allows you to define your features-of-interest in an inuitive, pythonic way, store them, and search them.

 Installation
 ===============================================================================